-The Mabinogi are the oldest stories on record in Britain.
+The Mabinogi are the oldest (prose) stories on record in Europe.

-The stories were written (scribed) in mediaeval manuscripts, some of which still survive.
-The oldest complete version is Llyfr Gwyn, the White Book, named after the white colour of its cover (gwyn = white).
-It is kept safely in the National Library of Wales, where it can be visited and seen today.
-A slightly later version Llyfr Coch, the Red Book, is kept at the Bodleian Library, Oxford, in England (coch = red).
+The oldest complete version is Llyfr Gwyn Rhydderch, the White Book, named after the white colour of its cover (gwyn = white).
+It is kept safely in the National Library of Wales, Aberystwyth where it can be visited and seen today.
+A slightly later version Llyfr Coch Hergest, the Red Book, is kept at the Bodleian Library, Oxford, in England (coch = red).
+The manuscripts were scribed in Canol Cymraeg/ Middle Welsh/ mediaeval Welsh.

 The manuscripts were scribed in mediaeval Welsh (Middle Welsh).
 The Mabinogi stories began to be published in modern print form in 1795 by William Pughe.
 He translated them into English, and worked on a complete collection of mediaeval Welsh stories, including the Mabinogi, for over 40 years.
 Sadly he died just before he could publish.
 The task was then carried out magnificently by the formidable Charlotte Guest, an Englishwoman.
 Her series of eleven tales published 1838-1845 used the title The Mabinogion.
 This collection became well known, passed through several translations , and went online in 2002.